NinjaWeedle/Sonic-TI-Blast/README.md

 -----
 Collect rings and save the Flickies in Sonic TI-Blast!

+How to run this game:
+--
+TI-83+/TI-84+:
+1: Send BLAST (BLASTMP if you have OS 2.53MP or higher) to Archive if you plan to use MirageOS/DoorsCS7, otheriwise send BLAST to RAM.
+(FR: Envoyer BLAST à RAM ou à ARCHIVE pour MirageOS/DoorsCS7)
+2: Send Pic8.8xi to RAM.
+(FR: Envoie Pic8 à RAM)
+3: Run prgmBLAST.
+(FR: fonctionner prgmBLAST) For best results on calculators with OS 2.5.3MP or later, make sure to run this program while in classic mode.
+If you followed these steps correctly, you should see a title screen.

+TI-84+ CE:
+1: Send BLASTCE to RAM.
+2: Run prgmBLASTCE.

 STORY
 ---
 A few years after the events of Sonic 3D Blast, Dr. Eggman has returned to Flickies' Island with a new plan: